Even in defeat, the embers of Trumpism still burn in the Republican Party

 “He is without question the most powerful voice in our party.
 He will have an enormous impact on our party going forward,” Sen. Mitt Romney (R-Utah), a Trump critic, said Sunday on NBC’s “Meet the Press.”
 “I believe the great majority of people who voted for Donald Trump want to make sure that his principles and his policies are pursued.
 So, yes, he’s not disappearing by any means.
 He’s the 900-pound gorilla when it comes to the Republican Party.”

-In a statement on Sunday recognizing Biden as president-elect, former president George W. Bush, the retired head of one of the Republican Party’s lingering family dynasties, acknowledged that Trump “earned the votes of more than 70 million Americans — an extraordinary political achievement.”
+In a statement Sunday recognizing Biden as president-elect, former president George W. Bush, the retired head of one of the Republican Party’s lingering family dynasties, acknowledged that Trump “earned the votes of more than 70 million Americans — an extraordinary political achievement.”

 “They have spoken, and their voices will continue to be heard through elected Republicans at every level of government,” Bush said.

 Many Republican leaders do not blame Trump, at least publicly, for the party’s failings.
-In fact, some GOP leaders credit him and his movement for reviving the party and bolstering their standing in the House this time around.
+In fact, some GOP leaders credit him and his movement for reviving the party and bolstering its standing in the House this time around.
 That cohesion — despite Trump’s shattering of GOP orthodoxy and turbulent, scandal-plagued term — shows how much his persona and politics remain central.

 “There weren’t great losses of Republican candidates because of President Trump, nor did President Trump get a thrashing,” Sen. Roy Blunt (R-Mo.), a member of the leadership, said Sunday on ABC’s “This Week.”